Solskjaer: I know how to deal with Man Utd players... I learnt from Sir Alex! | Goal.com

 The Scot's man management was considered his major strength and Solskjaer says he has learned from it.

-United's campaign to date has been pitted with controversy away from the field, with Mourinho and World Cup-winning midfielder Paul Pogba embroiled in persistent sniping.
+Meanwhile, United's campaign to date has been pitted with internal clonflict, with Mourinho and World Cup-winning midfielder Paul Pogba embroiled in persistent sniping.

 Indeed, the 25-year-old was regularly found on the bench in recent weeks and did not even take to the field during last weekend's 3-1 defeat against Liverpool, which proved Mourinho's swansong.